Boston Marathon bombing: Initial investigation

 The Federal Bureau of Investigation led the investigation, assisted by the Bureau of Alcohol, Tobacco, Firearms and Explosives, the Central Intelligence Agency, the National Counterterrorism Center, and the Drug Enforcement Administration.
 It was initially believed by some that North Korea was behind the attack.

 United States government officials stated that no intelligence reports suggested such an attack.
 Representative Peter King, a member of the House Intelligence Committee, said: "I received two top secret briefings last week on the current threat levels in the United States, and there was no evidence of this at all."

 Evidence found near the blast sites included bits of metal, nails, ball bearings, black nylon pieces from a backpack, remains of an electronic circuit board and wiring.
 A pressure cooker lid was found on a nearby rooftop.
 Both of the improvised explosive devices were pressure cooker bombs manufactured by the bombers.
 Authorities confirmed that the brothers used bomb-making instructions found in al-Qaeda in the Arabian Peninsula's Inspire magazine.
 After the suspects were identified, The Boston Globe reported that Tamerlan purchased fireworks from a fireworks store in New Hampshire.

 Photograph of fireworks which were found in Dzhokhar Tsarnaev's backpack, which investigators recovered from a landfill near the UMass Dartmouth campus.

 A recovered fragment of one of the pressure cookers that was used to create an explosive device.

-Workers in hazmat suits inspecting the finish line area on April 20.